SrivatsaRv/elk-stack-setup-final/README.md

 - Setup ELK Stack as per instructions below
 - Obtain Elasticsearch API Key with all access - curl call provided below
 - Obtain Kibana API Key with all accesss - curl call provided below
-- Run `verify_access_health.sh` script as a local dev environment setup user , proceed ahead only if gree - else troubleshoot
 - Start `generate_requests.sh` script for load generation , index created will be - `updated-logs-index`
 - Ensure your Gitlab runner is working , with `gitlab-runner status` , and you receieve `gitlab-runner: Service is running`
 - Ensure `Elasticsearch is running over https` a nd `Kibana is running http` for setup similarity